-Goal 3: Our communities are included in shaping outcomes

-Action QLDC Responsible Teams • ear of Cost elivery Objective 3.1: Our communities benefit from the positive impacts of effectively managing camping 3.1.1 The Council provides opportunities for residents to engage in the management of camping through the Ambassador programme or similar initiatives.
-Responsible Camping Programme Manager, Regulatory, PCG Residents' Associations 2022- ongoing 3.1.2 The Council partners with community groups and businesses to provide opportunities for visitors to participate in or contribute to projects linked to sustainability and regeneration in the region, and ensure visitor give back opportunities in the DMP are extended to responsible campers.
-Links to CCBAP 5.1 and 6.8 Links to DMP Object tive 3.2: We work collaboratively with h businesses to m anage sustainable ca mping 3.2.1 The Council works with businesses to develop and use a consistent and statistically valid approach to collecting and sharing responsible camping data to better understand visitor behaviour and trends and to inform decision-making.
-Programme Manager, PCG, DMP Steering Group, DOC, private businesses, technology partners, MBIE, tourism businesses, RTOs, Tourism New Zealand 3.2.2 The Council works with businesses to promote safe driving of motor vehicles designed for camping across the region.
-PCG RTOs, Tourism New Zealand, tourism businesses, technology partners, Waka Kotahi 2023- ongoing

-Action QLDC Responsible Teams Partnership Year of Delivery Cost Objecti ve 3.3: We prioritise strong worki ng relationships across government 3.4.1 The Council collaborates with neighbouring Councils to promote a unified approach to communications about and enforcement of camping.
-Links to Spatial Plan Strategy 8 Responsible Camping Programme Manager, PCG 2022- ongoing 3.4.2 The Council implements the new sustainable freedom camping legislative changes.
-Responsible Camping Programme Manager, PCG, Regulatory MBIE 2023-2027 3.4.3 The Council advocates for a national camping strategy alongside other territorial authorities.
+Our communities are included in shaping outcomes Action QLDC Responsible Teams Partnership Year of Delivery Cost Objective e 3.1: Our communities benefit from th e positive impacts o of effectively mai naging camping 3.1.1 The Council provides opportunities for residents to engage in the management of camping through the Ambassador programme or similar initiatives.
+Responsible Camping Programme Manager, Regulatory, PCG Residents' Associations 2022-ongoing 3.1.2 The Council partners with community groups and businesses to provide opportunities for visitors to participate in or contribute to projects linked to sustainability and regeneration in the region, and ensure visitor give back opportunities in the DMP are extended to responsible campers.
+Links to CCBAP 5.1 and 6.8.
+Links to DMP Objectiv e 3.2: We work collaboratively with bus inesses to manage sustainable cam nping 3.2.1 The Council works with businesses to develop and use a consistent and statistically valid approach to collecting and sharing responsible camping data to better understand visitor behaviour and trends and to inform decision-making.
+Responsible Camping Programme Manager, PCG, Spatial Plan DMP Steering Group, DOC, private businesses, technology partners, MBIE, tourism businesses, RTOs, Tourism New Zealand 2022-ongoing 3.2.2 The Council works with businesses to promote safe driving of motor vehicles designed for camping across the region.
+PCG RTOs, Tourism New Zealand, tourism businesses, technology partners, Waka Kotahi 2023-ongoing Our communities are included in shaping outcomes Action QLDC Responsible Teams Partnership Year of Delivery Cost Objective 3.3: We prioritise strong working relationships across government 3.3.1 The Council collaborates with neighbouring Councils to promote a unified approach to communications about and enforcement of camping.
+Links to Spatial Plan Strategy 8 Responsible Camping Programme Manager, PCG 2022-ongoing 3.3.2 The Council implements the new sustainable freedom camping legislative changes.
+Responsible Camping Programme Manager, PCG, Regulatory MBIE 2023-2027 3.3.3 The Council advocates for a national camping strategy alongside other territorial authorities.
 We will also advocate for a full review of the Freedom Camping Act 2011 to enable Councils to more effectively manage camping in their regions.
 PCG MBIE, DOC, Territorial Authorities 2025-2027